 While its cultural impact was subtle, the change it made to its star’s career was colossal.
 After Top Gun made him a household name in 1986, Cruise spent the next decade consciously avoiding action movies, favouring gritty dramas like A Few Good Men and Born on the Fourth of July.
 Ethan Hunt offered something more serious, an intensity that matched the actor’s own.

 There were no catchphrases, no escalating bodycounts and, crucially, no stuntmen.
 Lacking the stature or physique of an action star was no longer an issue, because audiences could see that it was really him dangling above that enormous secret computer.
 In an industry rapidly giving over to computer effects, Cruise was the real deal.
-Twenty years and four sequels later, he still is.
+Twenty years and four sequels (and counting) later, he still is.

 Published 22 May 2016